jiheechoi6/FanCrowd/README.md

 If you click the event name, it will redirect you to that event's page where more information will be provided such as reviews from other users, a full description of the event, the overall rating from all the reviews given.
 Notice that the user/admin who created the event is the only person who can edit or delete the event, but admins can edit or delete all events whether or not they created them.

 A user/admin is allowed to write a review once on each event.
 Only the user/admin that wrote the review can edit or delete the review, but admins can delete all reviews whether or not they created them.
 The user/admin can click the `Add Review` button, which open a form that has validation messages if information entered is invalid.
 If the information is valid then the `Add` button will be enable, otherwise disabled (Same as all the other forms on the site).
-Reviews are ideally sorted by recent first.
-Right now they are not sorted, but this will be implemented in Phase 2 with the help of the backend.
+Reviews are also sorted by recent first.

-To navigate back to all events, please use the back button on your browser.
+To navigate back to all events, you can use the breadcrumb on the top left corner of the page or the browser's back button.

 #### Fandoms